apptainer/apptainer-userdocs/singularity_and_docker.rst

 Docker allows containers to be exported into single file tar archives.
-These cannot be run directly, but are intended to be imported into Docker to run at a later date, or another location. {Singularity} can build from (or run) these archive files, by extracting them as part of the build process.
+These cannot be run directly, but are intended to be imported into Docker to run at a later date, or another location. {Project} can build from (or run) these archive files, by extracting them as part of the build process.